nevsetakpohano/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts
+Ставимо тільки один левел

 - Syntax and concepts
-  - value
+  - value: 🖐 used
-  - identifier
+  - identifier: 🖐 used
-  - variable
+  - variable: 🖐 used
-  - constant
+  - constant: 🖐 used
-  - scalar
+  - scalar: 🖐 used
-  - literal
+  - literal: 🖐 used
-  - expression
+  - expression: 🖐 used
   - heap
-  - function
+  - function: 🖐 used
-  - procedure
+  - procedure: 🖐 used
-  - method
+  - method: 🖐 used
-  - class
+  - class: 🖐 used
-  - prototype
+  - prototype: 👂 heard
-  - event
+  - event: 👂 heard
-  - type
+  - type: 🖐 used
-  - primitive types
+  - primitive types: 🖐 used
-  - reference types
+  - reference types: 🖐 used
-  - flag
+  - flag: 🖐 used
   - lexical scope
-  - code block
+  - code block: 🖐 used
-  - conditions
+  - conditions: 🖐 used
-  - loops
+  - loops: 🖐 used
-  - assignment
+  - assignment: 🖐 used
   - regular expression
-  - interface
+  - interface: 🖐 used
   - contract
-  - module
+  - module: 👂 heard
-  - call stack
+  - call stack: 👂 heard
 - Functions
-  - signature
+  - signature: 🖐 used
-  - argument
+  - argument: 🖐 used
-  - parameter
+  - parameter: 🖐 used
-  - pure function
+  - pure function: 👂 heard
   - lambda expression
-  - side effects
+  - side effects: 👂 heard
-  - closure
+  - closure: 👂 heard
   - partial application
   - curry
   - higher order
-  - recursion
+  - recursion: 🖐 used
-  - callback
+  - callback: 🖐 used
   - listener
   - compose
   - pipe